 The stodginess of the bond market also increases its volatility.
 Investors cannot find the best prices quickly; they must call individual brokers.
 Similarly, dealers cannot sell large quantities of bonds efficiently.
 They must make several phone calls to find enough buyers.
-This inefficiency means prices can bounce around wildly depending on whether the dealer talks to a large or small buyer.
-Although electronic bond trading is on the rise, it remains to be seen how this might affect the market.
+This inefficiency means that prices can bounce around wildly, depending on whether the dealer talks to a large or small buyer.
+Although electronic bond trading is on the rise, it remains to be seen how it might affect the market.